wasmCloud/wasmcloud-dev-site/content/app-dev/std-caps/_index.en.md

 ```make
 CLAIMS = wasmcloud:httpserver
 ```
-Whenever you type `make`, the Makefile's rules execute the commnad `wash claims sign ...` to sign the actor module.
+Whenever you type `make`, the Makefile's rules execute the command `wash claims sign ...` to sign the actor module.

 You can use the command `wash claims inspect` to show the capability claims of a signed actor.